 The goal of our empirical work is to identify the effect of Tuskegee on health-related beliefs, behavior and outcomes.
 Our hypothesis is that revelation of the Tuskegee syphilis study increased mistrust of the medical system for black Americans who identified most closely with the subjects and consequently reduced their propensity to engage with medical professionals.
-As predicted by our model, this impact is expected to be greater for groups that had limited exposure to the medical field prior to the disclosure (e.g. black non-veteran males).47 Furthermore, because the Tuskegee experiment enrolled only men, we predict that the effect will be greater for black males than for females.
+As predicted by our model, this impact is expected to be greater for groups that had limited exposure to the medical field prior to the disclosure (e.g. black non-veteran males) and groups in closer proximity to the study's subjects.

-To test our predictions, we employ a Differences-in-Differences-in-Differences (DDD) estimator with differences taken over time, race or gender, and a proxy for treatment intensity.
-Each of the treatment intensity proxies outlined above is based on geography, and we denote these proxies by P_k where $k \in s, a$ represents measurement at the state or SEA level, respectively.
+To test our predictions, we employ a Differences-in-Differences (DDD) estimator with differences taken over time, race or gender, and a measure of proximity.
+Each of the proximity measures discussed above is based on geography, and we denote these proxies by $P_k$ where $k \in s, a$ represents measurement at the state or SEA level, respectively.
 Our data contain healthcare utilization and mortality outcomes for individuals (in the utilization data) and demographic groups (in the mortality data).
-The relevant estimating equation for healthcare utilization for individual i of demographic group g measured in state s at time t (Y{iqst}) is:
+The relevant estimating equation for healthcare utilization for individual i of demographic group q measured in state s at time t $(Y{iqst})$ is:

-47CITE STATS on how many black women use reproductive services in 1970 and the draft lottery being in place up until the Vietnam War.
+&lt;sup>50CITE STATS on how many black women use reproductive services in 1970 and the draft lottery being in place up until the Vietnam War.
 We are unable to observe veteran status in the mortality data or in the GSS survey data.